Stacked-Org/stacked-docs/docs/forms.md

 ## Form Validation

-To use form validation on your TextEditingControllers you can supply your own custom unit testable validator inside `FormTextField`
+To use form validation on your TextEditingControllers you can supply your own custom unit testable validator inside `FormTextField`.
+Validator inside `FormTextField` expects a method that takes a String and returns a nullable String.

 ```dart